FAQs – Work Comp

 LIRAB does not accept faxes or e-mails for filing.
 All documents to be filed must be mailed or hand delivered to LIRAB’s office.
 LIRAB will generally not respond and not take action on faxes or e-mails.

-Can I submit my reports, records, or documents electronically or on digital media?
+May I submit reports, records, or documents electronically or on digital media?

-If presented for filing, LIRAB will file a CD or DVD containing a “.pdf” version of your reports, records, or documents in lieu of the paper reports, records, or documents.
+If presented for filing at the LIRAB, LIRAB will file a CD or DVD containing a .pdf version of your reports, records, or documents in lieu of the paper reports, records, or documents.

 - A digital file on CD/DVD is being submitted in lieu of a paper original and the filing party requests that it be considered the original.